Installing the Wazuh indexer step by step

 discovery.seed_hosts:

 List of the addresses of the master-eligible nodes.
 Each element can be either an IP address or a hostname.
-You may leave this setting commented if your are the configuring the Wazuh indexer as a single-node.
-For multi-node configurations, uncomment this setting and set your master-eligible nodes addresses.discovery.seed_hosts: - "10.0.0.1" - "10.0.0.2" - "10.0.0.3"
+You may leave this setting commented if you are configuring the Wazuh indexer as a single node.
+For multi-node configurations, uncomment this setting and set the IP addresses of each master-eligible node.discovery.seed_hosts: - "10.0.0.1" - "10.0.0.2" - "10.0.0.3"

 plugins.security.nodes_dn